 The Gossett Football Team House, concession stands, restrooms and stadium portals, designed by H.O.K.
 Architects of Kansas City, are enclosed in sand-molded brick that matches the Williamsburgstyle brick used on most of Maryland's 335 buildings.
 The brick gives the contemporary architecture a timeless veneer and unity with the university's traditional Georgian look.

-1953 - Byrd is home to the national champion Terrapin football team.
+1953 - Maryland is home to the national champion Terrapin football team.

 1955 - In a game billed as the "Best of the East" vs. the "Best of the West," Maryland defeated No. 1-ranked UCLA 7-0.
 Historians called that game one of the greatest of the decade.